 Tropes associated with Kōshi Sugawara:

-Big Brother Mentor: To Kageyama.
+- Big Brother Mentor: To Kageyama.
 He's also labelled as the Kageyama handler whenever Kageyama gets out of control.

-Idiot Hair: However, he does not have any of the characteristics regarding this trope.
+- Idiot Hair: However, he does not have any of the characteristics regarding this trope.

 Voiced by: Yoshimasa HosoyaKarasuno's resident ace spiker.
-He is said to have a heart of glass, and occasionally gets poked fun at by the other third years for it.
-Asahi briefly quit the volleyball team after the team got crushed by Datekou during their first match, blaming himself for not being able to break down their defenses.
+He is said to have a heart of glass, and occasionally gets poked fun at by the other third-years for it.
+Asahi briefly quit the volleyball team after the team got crushed by Datekou during their match the previous year, blaming himself for not being able to break down their defenses.